-There is so much to see and do on open days that we recommend you arrive early and spend a long day in Oxford.
+There is so much to see and do on Open Days that we recommend you arrive early and spend a long day in Oxford.
 The earliest events start at 08:00 and the latest at 18:00.
 You need to allow plenty of time to arrive into the city along with the many thousands of other Open Day visitors.
 It's a good idea to start with a visit to your subject department in the morning and then visit a shortlist of colleges in the afternoon.
 This will give you the best chance to find out what it’s like to study and live in Oxford.
 Our Open Day Guide will help you plan your day.

 Prepare in advance

-The most popular question on open days is "which college should I visit?"
+The most popular question on Open Days is "which college should I visit?"
 Visiting any of the colleges will give you a good idea how the college system in Oxford works.
 You won't have enough time to visit them all so our advice is to draw up a shortlist before you come.
 First check which colleges offer your course, then read our advice on how to choose a college.
-Oxford University Students' Union offer a popular college suggester which will give you another point of view.
-Most people visit between one and five colleges on the day.
+Oxford SU (Students' Union) offer a popular college suggester which will give you another point of view.

 It is important to read about the Oxford application process before you come.
-You could also look at the Alternative Prospectus produced by students in the Oxford University Students' Union.
+You could also look at the Alternative Prospectus produced by Oxford SU (Students' Union).
 This will help you to come up with a list of questions to ask staff and students on the day.

 We hope you will find all the information you need in the departments and colleges you visit, but if you have any more questions, please visit the Open Day Information Centre in the High Street, open from 09:00 until 17:00.
 Here you can ask more general questions about admissions, fees and funding, careers or simply ask directions.

 How to get here and where to stay?